|

 Jude

-ends his railing against these men by saying, “they are grumblers and
+ends his railing against these Antinomian Gnostics by saying "they

-fault finders, they follow their own evil desires, they boast about
+are grumblers and fault finders, they follow their own evil desires, they

 A